 There are a couple of ferry lines that have daily service from Holyhead to Dublin.
-Of these two services, Irish Ferries usually offers more choice, with 4 ferry trips per day.
+Of these two services, Stena Line usually offers more choice, with 4 ferry trips per day.

-On weekends, Irish Ferries offers 4 trips per day and you could expect to pay for a weekend getaway trip to Dublin.
+On weekends, Irish Ferries offers 2 trips per day.
+A one way ticket costs for a weekend trip to Dublin.

-On weekends, Stena Line offers 4 trips per day and you could expect to pay for a weekend getaway trip to Dublin.
+On weekends, Stena Line offers 3 trips per day.
+A one way ticket costs for a weekend trip to Dublin.

 Frequently Asked Questions

-The ferry usually takes around 3 hours to cover the 67 miles (108 kilometers) from Holyhead to Dublin.
-However, the fastest ferry only takes 2 hours and 15 minutes.
+The ferry usually takes around 3 hours and 15 minutes to cover the 67 miles (108 kilometers) from Holyhead to Dublin.
 It's the perfect amount of time to take a nap, get some work done, or watch a movie.

 The earliest ferry leaves Holyhead at 02:00.
 The latest ferry leaves Holyhead at 20:00.
 To see the times for all ferries between the first and last ones, use the search function on this page to get the full schedule for your specific travel dates.

 Image credit: Suzanne GielisLink to image attribution

 Holyhead is the largest town in the Isle of Anglesey county in the northwest of Wales.
 Although primarily known for its busy port with ships sailing to and from Ireland, the town also has numerous attractions and many popular shopping areas and restaurants.

 With its rugged coastline and fresh sea air, it would be a shame to visit Holyhead without enjoying one of its many coastal walks.
 Breakwater Country Park offers audio trails, themed walks, and a unique gallery, as well as access to the South Stack RSPB bird-watching reserve.